Top 10 Things to Do in Beijing

 Folk performance at Lao She Teahouse: Named after a famous Chinese novelist and playwright, Lao She, and his signature drama, Teahouse, Lao She Teahouse presents almost every kind of Chinese folk art, such as storytelling, cross talk, shadow plays, tea ceremonies, face changing and so on.

 Acrobatics show at Chaoyang Theatre: Chaoyang Theatre mainly presents acrobatics performances.
 Over the past 30 years or so, more than three million foreigners have sat among its audiences.

 No. 10 Wandering Round the 798 Art Zone

 798 Art Zone, or DAD – Dashanzi Art District – is the most famous among the art districts in Beijing.
 In keeping with other changes in Beijing’s orientation, this nationally-owned area completed its “gallant about turn” at the turn of the century and became one of the first art districts in Beijing.

 If you are an art lover, don’t miss out on this venue.
 Various studios, bars, and galleries are scattered throughout the area.
-Walking round the district will feel like being in a world of art innovation.
+Walking around the district will feel like being in a world of the art innovation.
 At the end of September each year, the area hosts an art festival.